wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 This is where boring evaluation ends and wild speculation starts.
 One thing which these models focus (perhaps) too much on is generating music just from a text prompt.
 Or simple melodies.

 The interesting bit is that in terms of production quality, MusicGen's output is actually pretty nice.
 I would argue that it would takes several years for a complete beginner to get this far in terms of production.
-And once this gets more and more widespread

 Another thing to note is the variety of genres it can produce.
 Typically producers are only good at specific niches, but MusicGen can produce practically anything (although with no vocals).